oscar-sabet/todo-guru/README.md

 Performance and UX Improvements

 AI can contribute to performance and UX improvements by suggesting best practices and optimizations.
-For example, AI recommended using Bootstrap for responsive design, which improved the user interface across different devices.
-Additionally, AI-assisted in optimizing database queries, resulting in faster load times and a better user experience.
+For example, AI could recommended using Bootstrap for responsive design, which would improve the user interface across different devices.

 Workflow Efficiency